MrBenC88/HiddenClassicsRPG/README.md

 - As the user, I want to be able to view the text's name and description [completed]
 - As the user, I want to be able to enter a battle phase with a dummy NPC. [completed]
 - As the user, I want to be able to save my game data!
 (In a JSON!!!) [completed]
--
 - As the user, I want to be able to load my game data!
-(From a JSON!!!)
+(From a JSON!!!)  [completed]

 **Extra for future phase:**
 - As the user, I want to be able to collect texts and add it to my collection of texts.
+- UI elements